• Skip to main content

 5. Collaborative Custody

-It can be a huge weight off your shoulders to have an experienced bitcoin company, sometimes even via direct 1-on-1 chat or phone call with an expert, help you set up the wallet scheme, troubleshoot issues, and hold your backups (though you should always back up your stuff anyway).
+It can be a huge weight off your shoulders to have an experienced bitcoin company help you set up the wallet scheme and troubleshoot issues.

 The main downside to collaborative custody is a loss of privacy.
 Because these services hold a key to your funds, they can see the balances and transactions you make with the wallet.